OpenAgFunding/development/docs/extensions.md

 /iati-activities/iati-activity/openag:tag | /iati-activities/iati-activity/tag
 ```

 **Be vocabulary aware**.
 Some tag vocabularies, like AgroVoc, may have a hierarchy to their classifications.
-You can use this to (a) provide an improved interface for users to select the tags they want to search on; (b) search on all values from a 'child' categeory when the parent category is selected.
+You can use this to (a) provide an improved interface for users to select the tags they want to search on; (b) search on all values from a 'child' category when the parent category is selected.

 Be careful not to mix information from different vocabularies together when displaying tags to users, unless this is appropriate in your interface.

 ### History and future: towards inclusion in 2.03

-In order to allow for the most useful agricultural investment data, the Open Ag Funding Partnership consulted with the IATI community about ways to include additional classifications against established vocabularlies.
+In order to allow for the most useful agricultural investment data, the Open Ag Funding Partnership consulted with the IATI community about ways to include additional classifications against established vocabularies.
 This led to proposals for an addition of `tag` to the next version of the IATI standard (version 2.03).

 The primary need met by the `tag` element is to declare classifications which _aren't_ statistical.
 For instance, if a donor is sure that their project concerns both irrigation and livestock, but doesn't want to split the budget based on those groups (as they would have to in the [sector](http://iatistandard.org/202/activity-standard/iati-activities/iati-activity/sector/) element).